 Kicking off with a creative marathon in 1963, when in less than ten hours, The Beatles record ten new songs for their first album plus four other tracks which would be the next two singles.
 John Lennon’s vocal on The Isley Brothers ‘Twist & Shout’ was recorded in one take to complete the album.
 Wow!

-On this day, 11th February in 1972, David Bowie played a gig in England backed by Mick Ronson on guitar, Trevor Bolder on bass, and Mick Woodmansey behind the drum kit.
-Welcome The Spiders From Mars led by Ziggy Stardust.
+1972, David Bowie played a gig backed by Mick Ronson on guitar, Trevor Bolder on bass, and Mick Woodmansey on drums.
+The Spiders From Mars led by Ziggy Stardust had arrived.
 There’s rare footage in this edit.

 1973, A local charity raised around €600 selling bedsheets and pillowcases used by The Rolling Stones after a show at Western Springs Stadium in Auckland, New Zealand.
 (Ewwwww!)